About the Brighton Farm

 History

-The Farm started on Febuary 6th, 2003, thanks to an initial suggestion by Joel Hughes on the Brighton New Media mailing list.
+The Farm started on February 6th, 2003, thanks to an initial suggestion by Joel Hughes on the Brighton New Media mailing list (sadly now closed.)
 Joel couldn’t actually make the first meeting as he got a full time job, but many other freelancers did and thought a regular meet up was a good idea.

 To publicise the group, several members got together to create the first Farm website – Paul Dalton registered the domain and supplied hosting for the site, and Bernard Claydon created the initial design.
 Matt Zandstra set up a mailing list where we could talk about exclusively freelance things, or indeed complain about clients in private.